KEVIN McGILL, Associated Press

 Nagin’s former technology chief, Greg Meffert, who also is awaiting sentencing after a plea deal, told jurors he helped another businessman, Mark St. Pierre, bribe Nagin with lavish vacation trips.
 St. Pierre did not testify.
 He was convicted in the case in 2011.

-Nagin said he did not know his vacation trips to Jamaica and Hawaii were paid for by St. Pierre.
+Nagin said he did not to know his vacation trips to Jamaica and Hawaii were paid for by St. Pierre.
 He also said he wasn’t told that a family trip to New York was paid for by a movie theater owner who, prosecutors said, received help with a city tax issue after Katrina wiped out the theater.

 Copyright 2014 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.